jenkinsci/build-history-manager-plugin/README.md

   or [aborted](https://javadoc.jenkins.io/hudson/model/Result.html#ABORTED)
   builds from the build history if they do not provide any value.
-- Keep only the last builds depending on their [result](https://javadoc.jenkins.io/hudson/model/Result.html), so the history contains the most recent builds with the specified result(s): aborted, unstable, failure, or success.
+- Keep only the last builds depending on their [result](https://javadoc.jenkins.io/hudson/model/Result.html), so the history contains the most recent builds with the specified result(s): aborted, unstable, not built, failure, or success.
 - Keep builds only from `master` branch if the project builds all branches including feature branches
 - Remove any builds with a [build number](https://javadoc.jenkins-ci.org/hudson/model/Run.html#getNumber--) lower than the specified value to easily discard all old builds at once.